ga4gh/TASC/namespace-resolver/README.md

 ## Process

 Additional namespace type prefixes raised as required for standards.
 It is recommended that this is done in conjunction with the preparation of Product Approval documentation.
+Prefix requests require the approval of the specification product owners.
 For further guidelines see [the GA4GH Product Approval Process Guide](https://w3id.org/ga4gh/product-approval).

 To add an item to this list, please take the following steps: